jcabrerizo/AWS-CSA-Notes-2018/Databases/README.md

 - Strongly Consistent Reads
   - A stronly consistent read returns a result that reflects all writes that received a successful response prior to the read.

+DynamoDB+DAX offer an extreme database performance.
+Using indexes in DynamoDB could decrease costs.
+Regardless what attributes from one row are read, the read costs is for the full item.
 **NOTE:** Super easy to scale!
 Push button scaling

 ### Pricing